andrewt0301/hse-acos-course/docs/software/ubuntu_install.md

 # SSH and port forwarding

 After Linux Ubuntu is installed in VirtualBox, we need to make sure that the network interface is enabled and set up port forwarding.
-We need to det up forwarding for port 22 in order to be able to connect to the Ubuntu Linux VM from our host operating system using [SSH](https://en.wikipedia.org/wiki/SSH_%28Secure_Shell%29).
+We need to set up forwarding for port 22 in order to be able to connect to the Ubuntu Linux VM from our host operating system using [SSH](https://en.wikipedia.org/wiki/SSH_%28Secure_Shell%29).

 #### Configuring the virtual machine in VirtualBox: